-The subjects of chapter 31 of the book of Genesis are: Jacop al torne in Canaan (Jacob returns to Canaan), cumbinament di Jacop cun Laban (Jacob’s agreement with Laban).
-As with the previous chapter, a considerable amount of new Friulian usages appear.
-You will continue to enrich your range of understanding and expression in Friulian by studying the contents of this chapter.
+The subjects of the thirty-first chapter of the book of Genesis are: Jacop al torne in Canaan (Jacob returns to Canaan); cumbinament di Jacop cun Laban (Jacob’s agreement with Laban).

 If you are arriving on this site for the first time, begin your study of the Friulian language here.

 Vocabulary: sintî (to hear), dî (to say), cjoli (to take), il pari (father), parie (likewise), slargjâsi (to become wealthy, to become prosperous), il damp (detriment, harm; also dam), a damp di (to the detriment of; also a dam di), inacuargisi (to notice, to realise; also inacuarzisi), a sec (at once), fâ plait (to speak fair words), di prime (as before), tornâ (to return), la tiere (land, earth), i vons (forefathers), la cjase (house, home).